 Airlie’s buzzing restaurant, café and bar scene is just a few steps away, where beachwear-clad diners are welcomed as warmly as a cold beer on a hot day.
-The grassy foreshore is the venue for Airlie’s popular Saturday Community Markets – a melting pot of food and drinks, trinkets and clothing served up with typical Airlie charm.
+The grassy foreshore is the venue for Airlie Beache’s popular Saturday Community Markets – a melting pot of food and drinks, trinkets and clothing served up with typical Airlie Beach charm.

 Port of Airlie is another waterfront marina precinct with a modern apartment-style hotel, restaurants, cafes and a fabulously intimate cocktail bar called Walters Lounge.
 The terminal at Port of Airlie offers boat cruises and ferry services to the islands.
-At the other end of town, Coral Sea Marine Resort (formerly Abell Point Marina is the departure point for cruise boats and bareboat yacht charter fleets.
+At the other end of town, Coral Sea Marine Resort (formerly Abell Point Marina) is the departure point for cruise boats and bareboat yacht charter fleets.

 Cannonvale Beach foreshore ticks all the boxes for a family-friendly beach with something to suit everyone.

-A few minutes west of downtown Airlie Beach, parents will find plenty to keep the little ones amused with a calm-water, gently sloping beach, along with a stinger net for safe swimming during summer months when marine stingers are present.
+A few minutes west of downtown Airlie Beach, parents will find plenty to keep the little ones amused with a calm-water, gently sloping beach, along with a net for safe swimming during the warm summer months.
 As the ocean recedes low tide rock pools in the western corner reveal marine critters left behind for beachcombing rock hoppers to discover.

 A paved pathway known as the Bicentennial Walkway winds through waterfront parklands between Port of Airlie and Cannonvale and is popular with joggers, walkers, and cyclists and you can join a walking tour to learn all about the history of the region.